 Time and range filters can be used together.
 If you have a map that is both time- and range-aware, the table will display records using both filters.

 Filtering table records using the current map extent is only available in 2D views.
 To filter the table view to show only records that correspond to features in the visible geographic extent of the map, click Filter By Extent at the bottom of the table in the Filters list.
 Optionally, under the Table tab, on the View tab, in the Filter group, click Extent .
 As you pan and zoom the map to different extents, the rows in the table will update to match.
 The extent filter is not affected by layer visibility.
 The table will display records filtered appropriately by map extent even when layer visibility is turned off in the Contents pane or suppressed by a visibility range setting.

 How to tell if your table has filtered data

 The attribute table displays a list of filter indicator icons at the bottom of the table window for Filter By Range , Filter By Time , Filter By Extent and Sorting .
-These icons are for informational purposes only and do not change the filter status.
-The icons are enabled for the filter operation currently applied and otherwise greyed out.
-Controlling whether Filter by Range, Time, or Extent are turned on or off is on the View tab for the table.
+The icons are enabled automatically for the filter operation currently applied and otherwise greyed out.
+Click a filter icon to disable the filter status and display all the records in the table.
+You can also control Filter by Range, Time, or Extent under the Table tab, on the View tab, in the Filter group.
 To remove any sorting of records, right-click on the column header and click Custom Sort .
 On the Custom Sort window, click Clear.

 The image below shows the indicator icons for when the table is being filtered or sorted.